-Girls' Footwear: Girls may wear all black athletic shoes or black leather or simulated leather dress shoes with a 1.5 inch or less heel (measured at back of heel) and low sole (see examples in the Footwear document on our website).
+Girls' Footwear/Socks: Girls may wear all black athletic shoes or black leather or simulated leather dress shoes with a 1.5 inch or less heel (measured at back of heel) and low sole.
 As a reminder, dress shoes require periodic hand cleaning and occasional polishing/conditioning.
 Plastic or sequined shoes are not uniform attire.
 Socks must be solid black in color, extend at least two inches above the ankle at crew length up to below the knee and be free of visible brand logos.
 Nylons or tights must either be knee length or extend from the foot to the waist.
 All socks, nylons and tights must be solid black in color and free of logos, patterns or decorations.
-Students with medical foot problems requiring special footwear should consult the "Medically-Necessary Footwear" document in the appendix.
+Students with medical foot problems requiring special footwear should consult the "Medically-Necessary Footwear" document.

 Girls' Hair: Hair should be neatly combed or styled.
 Neat small bows, barrettes, headbands, and hair ties are permissible so long as they coordinate with the uniform.
-Hair must be natural looking and conservative in its color and cut (no bleaching or unnatural streaking/highlighting, no artificial jet black coloring, and no unnatural colors.
+Hair must be natural looking and conservative in its color and cut (no unnatural streaking/highlighting, no artificial jet-black coloring, and no unnatural colors).
+Hair may not change color during the school year.
 Accommodations for religious reasons are permitted.

-Girls' Makeup: Girls may wear subtle makeup applied tastefully and in moderation.
+Girls' Makeup/Nail Polish: Girls may wear subtle make-up applied tastefully and in moderation.
 Fingernails may be painted with solid colors of nail polish, but no glitter or patterns.
 Fingernails must be conservatively manicured.
 Tasteful French manicures are acceptable.

 Girls' Jewelry: All jewelry must be tasteful and worn in a non-distracting manner; gaudy costume or novelty jewelry is not uniform attire.
-Girls have the option of wearing one pair of matching earrings, one watch, one finger ring and one necklace.
+Girls have the option of wearing one pair of matching earrings (No other body piercings are permitted), one watch, one finger ring and one necklace.
 Earrings must be worn on the ear lobe and cannot hang more than one-half inch below the ear lobe.
 Only fine-gauged, 16 to 20 inch, silver or gold chain necklaces are permitted.
-Necklace pendants, if worn, must be less than an inch in length, width or diameter.
+Necklace pendants, if worn, must be less than an inch in length, width, or diameter.
 Girls may wear one tasteful, non-distracting bracelet.
 One additional charity/motivational bracelet may be worn to support an appropriate cause provided it does not make inappropriate allusions.